hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-sys-port 5678

-The function for changing the system backend port in NGINX configuration.
+This function for changing the system backend port in NGINX configuration.

 *******************************************************************